-- becoming subject to capital gains tax on the sale of its investments as a result of a breach of Section 274 of the Income Tax Act 2007; - loss of VCT status and the consequential loss of tax reliefs available to Shareholders as a result of a breach of the VCT regulations; - loss of VCT status and reputational damage as a result of a serious breach of other regulations such as the FCA Listing Rules and the Companies Act 2006; and - increased investment restrictions resulting from the EU State Aid Rules incorporated by the Finance (No. 2) Act 2015, and in the summer of 2018 the Finance (No. 2) Bill 2017-19.
+- becoming subject to capital gains tax on the sale of its investments as a result of a breach of Section 274 of the Income Tax Act 2007; - loss of VCT status and the consequential loss of tax reliefs available to Shareholders as a result of a breach of the VCT regulations; - loss of VCT status and reputational damage as a result of a serious breach of other regulations such as the FCA Listing Rules and the Companies Act 2006; and - increased investment restrictions resulting from the EU State Aid Rules incorporated by the Finance (No. 2) Act 2015 and the Finance Act 2018.